SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 Note that PKCE {{?RFC7636}} does not mitigate the attack, because both the authorization request and the access token request are completed within the same OAuth flow by the same user (the victim).

-The following countermeasure address the root cause:
+The following countermeasure addresses the root cause:

 The clients MUST validate the binding of authorization session (whether conveyed via `state` or session cookies) to the existing user-agent session, before proceeding with authorization code exchange.